mROS-base/mros2-asp3-f767zi/README.md

 This section explains how to build and execute mROS 2 with TOPPERS/ASP3 kernel, using `echoback_reply` application as an example.

 This example only uses a built-in-type (`string` a.k.a `std_msgs::msg::String`), so you can skip the generation of header files for custom msg types.
-Please see [Generating header files for MsgTypes](#generating-header-files-for-msgtypes) for more detail.
+Please see [Generating header files for custom MsgTypes](#generating-header-files-for-custom-msgtypes) for more detail.

 ### Build for mROS 2 app